eduardofischermath/homemade_financial_instruments/ISSUES.md

 ## ISSUE #0025py ONGOING

-The following can be implemented on a new class (a subclass of dict), be implemented as a method of a "StringBox" object, or even as a separate thing.
+The following should be implemented for "StringBox" object.
 The ideas here are related to ISSUE #0020py.

 Given a dict, can prepare a representation which is a box of strings.
 For example,